On this page

 Daily ad metric discrepancies

 LinkedIn Ads may update advertising metrics several days after the original interaction.
 This can happen for different reasons, including delayed conversion attribution or the removal of invalid traffic.
 For example, a user clicks on an ad today, but doesn't complete the conversion for a few days.
-Upon conversion, LinkedIn retroactively attributes that conversion to the click from a few days ago.
+After conversion, LinkedIn retroactively attributes that conversion to the click from a few days ago.

 LinkedIn can also exclude clicks it detects as fraudulent or non-human.
 This can result in lower reported impressions or spend.
 These updates impact key metrics like conversions, cost, and impressions.

 Amplitude imports LinkedIn Ads data once per day, and always for the previous calendar day.
-The import happens as a daily batch, and isn't available in real time or for hour-by-hour analysis
+The import happens as a daily batch, and isn't available in real time or for hour-by-hour analysis.

-Ad event's don't map to users
+Ad events don't map to users

 While these events may appear in a user stream with a synthetic identifier (like LinkedIn Ads device ID), this doesn't mean identity resolution was successful.
 Amplitude treats the events as standalone entries, which aren't suitable for user-level reporting.

-Daily Ad Metrics events work best for campaign level analysis.
+Daily Ad Metrics events work best for campaign-level analysis.
 Amplitude recommends excluding them from funnels, cohort definitions, or behavioral journeys that rely on user identity.

-Was this page helpful?
+Was this helpful?